Cover boards can improve roof performance in mission critical environments

 How can cover boards help improve roof performance and manage risk factors in mission critical environments?

 Roof cover boards are installed between the waterproofing and insulation layers of a roof system.
 In this position, they can help improve the roof system’s resilience when faced with extreme or frequent wind and rain events and potential outbreaks of external fires.
-These events can lead to damage to the low slope roof build up, building and its contents resulting in costly downtime.
-In a mission critical environment where the key driver is to keep the facility running, a key specification consideration for the roofing systems is to select those components that minimise the risks of such downtime occurring.
+These events can lead to damage to the flat roof build up, building and its contents resulting in costly downtime.
+In a mission critical environment where the key driver is to keep the facility operating 24/7 without interruption, a key specification consideration for the roofing systems is to select those components that minimise the risks of such downtime occurring.

 To better understand the risk factors in mission critical buildings, we should look at the chart published by Data Centre Frontier in January 2016.
 Structure Monitoring Technology (SMT Research LTD) reported that two out of the top five unplanned data centre outages were caused by environmental threats that resulted in flooding or leaks, elevated humidity levels or fire.
 Further quoting that 40% of all building performance problems arise from moisture penetration, usually via the roof.
 Aside from leaks, latent water and moisture collecting on low slope and flat roofs, also referred to as ponding, can also contribute by damaging the strength of the roof systems and compromising the various elements of the roof build up.
 This could result in weakened resistance to wind uplift or damage caused by foot traffic, hail or flying debris.